 - Your main aim is to remove heat and tension from the body, hence relaxing yet cooling asanas are to be performed.

 - As Pitta dominant people tend to sweat a lot, they should keep the surrounding cool and airy while exercising.

 - Breathing exercises that cool down the body e.g. Shitali Pranayama are performed while spending time in a position.

-– You do not require to time in relaxing before a Yoga session.
-You can directly start practising your exercises.
+- You do not require time in relaxing before a yoga session.
+You can directly start practicing your exercises.

 - Positions can be performed with an increased speed bearing in mind not to strain the muscles.

 - Producing heat and warmth in the body should be your main aim leading to increased metabolic activity.
 Warming breathing exercises help to produce heat in the body.

 - You can directly move to the next Asana without spending time in relaxation between positions.

 [expert_opinion expertname=’annieau’ opinion=”People with Kapha dosha tend to have low metabolism and are not very active.
 Sun salutation is ideal for Kapha people as it is constantly moving and produces heat in the body.
 Keep the yoga practice short and consistent will help Kapha people stay motivated.”]

 Yoga Positions Helpful For Vata Body Type